Bayley Added To WWE ‘Backlash’ Pre-Show, And She Responds To Criticism Of The Match On Twitter

 —????????
 2018 Champions (@supersaiyanandy) May 4, 2018

-Though they could go longer than usual, it’s likely that Backlash will stay within reasonable time frame.
+Though they could go longer than usual, it’s likely that Backlash will stay within a reasonable time frame.
 Though some may feel overwhelmed by WWE’s weekly content and pay-per-view schedule, Bayley and her fans are ready for her Backlash pre-show match with Ruby Riott.